Super People: Classes

 Unique to Super People, players are randomly assigned to one of thirteen character classes, with an option to reroll in exchange for in-game gold.

 Story

-Players will assume the role of super soldiers, who are the product of a genetic enhancement program initially devised to aid humans on Mars.
+Players assumed the role of super soldiers, who are the product of a genetic enhancement program initially devised to aid humans on Mars.
 Granting superhuman abilities, the enhancement technology quickly attracts the attention of rogue agents and criminals, who infiltrate the elite group of soldiers and sow discord.
 With declining morale and a looming terrorist threat, the super soldiers fracture and turn on one another, resulting in the ongoing conflict on the proxy settlement of Orb Island.

 Development

 Super People was first announced in a game reveal trailer on July 16, 2021.
 It is expected to launch as a free-to-play early access game.
 In response to player feedback a final closed beta test was available in late August 2022, featuring daily tournaments and a $75,000 (USD) cash prize pool for top players.